buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcCoordinateOperation.md

 An _IfcCoordinateOperation_ allows to connect:
 - an _IfcGeometricRepresentationContext_ &ndash; the base reference system of a virtual model
-- to an _IfcCoordinateReferenceSystem_ &ndash; the coordinate system which is related to the real world by Data (as plural of Datum).
+- to an _IfcCoordinateReferenceSystem_ &ndash; the coordinate system which is related to the real world by datums.

 This is done by setting:
 - the _IfcCoordinateOperation.SourceCRS_ to _IfcGeometricRepresentationContext_